 |

 To ensure survival of genetic diversity and cultural heritage, potatoes need to be planted and harvested every year!!
 You cannot just grow seed and deep-freeze it, because that seed will give you a NEW variety - there is no way to know if the features of the new variety (the true seed that can be frozen) will be similar to the mother variety.
+Many organizations worldwide keep the potato varieties clones alive as in-vitro cultures but unfurtunately many plants are not available to the general public as tubers to grow and eat.
 There are about 9,000 varieties of potato - perhaps more because new varieties are developed worldwide every year.
 We have thousands of varieties grown in the USA, but about 1000 have a name (vs. a code number) and heritage data.
-Seed Saver Exchange and its curator Will Bonsall are growing all these "name" varieties!
-We don't want to think about any catastrophic events ... but anyone can agree that it's always best to have your eggs in many baskets, rather than putting them all in the same place, in the same fields.

 |